-I don't think it's a secret that I love my sweet dishes.
-I definitely enjoy finding ways to ensure that my crazy sweet tooth is satisfied while still maintaining a healthy diet.
-That's why I just had to share this Keto Coconut Panna Cotta with you.
+I enjoy finding ways to ensure that my crazy sweet tooth is satisfied while still maintaining a healthy diet.
+That's why I just had to share this Keto Coconut Panna Cotta recipe with you.
 Whether you're on a diet or not, this delicious, sweet recipe will hit the spot.

-This Keto Coconut Panna Cotta is dairy-free, ensuring your stomach isn't a mess after enjoying a healthy, sweet treat.
+- Dairy Free.
+This Keto Coconut Panna Cotta recipe is dairy-free, ensuring your stomach isn't a mess after enjoying a healthy, sweet treat.

 If you're unfamiliar with what panna cotta is, it's a cold Italian custard--smooth, creamy, and utterly delicious.
 It's essentially a pudding consisting of sweetened cream that is thickened with gelatin.

-However, this Keto Coconut Panna Cotta is much healthier and keto-friendly in comparison with your usual panna cotta.
-My recipe opts to use coconut milk as opposed to cream, resulting in a delicious dessert dish that is completely dairy-free and vegan-friendly!
-I also use Truvia to sweeten it, so it's low carb as well.
+However, this Keto Coconut Panna Cotta recipe is much healthier and keto-friendly in comparison with your usual panna cotta.
+My recipe opts to use coconut milk as opposed to cream, resulting in a delicious dessert dish that is completely dairy-free and vegetarian-friendly.
+I used Truvia to sweeten it, so it's low carb as well.

 How to Make a Great Panna Cotta

-So there's no reason to be afraid of making panna cotta.
+So there's no reason to be afraid of making this Panna Cotta recipe.
 These easy tips will ensure your keto coconut panna cotta sets beautifully each time.

 How Long Will Panna Cotta Last in the Fridge?